Euphredes/Euphredes/README.txt

 find myself contending with this mystery
 Nietzsche tells me of: all that is left of the famous, owld .it.
-I lay claim to .it., knowing I am not
+I lay claim to .it.! knowing I am not
 .it.

 Emerson tells me of a circle.
 If myself